edelgrace/blog/content/post/2010-05-15-moving-forward.md

 [k y a !][2]

 I've been trying to keep myself busy since various recent events and I have a huge to do list that I want to accomplish before I go off to tour in the summer!
-Which is in about two-three weeks&#8230; Never wrecking!
+Which is in about two-three weeks...
+Never wrecking!
 Uwah~!
 Anyway, just keeping you updated!
 See you!